MohaKhalifa/LR/README.md

 - git on your own server
 - go to the end of line in vim
 - GIMP & Coursera linkedin
-- desire, I wanna cd into you!
+- desire, I wanna cd into your heart!
   > **Fri Dec 20 01:50:58 AM EET 2024**
 - hjkl extention with js